 It's great if it also interacts and tells you what you did wrong- at least with regards to note reading- and even score you after each try!

 Including all this and more is a very affordable piano lesson software with a sound pedagogical approach, called eMedia Piano and Keyboard Method Click here to learn more and see for yourself!

 This is a piano learning software that teaches you to sight-read music (!) and teaches you piano from scratch up to an intermediate level.
 Read my review here.

 When you learn to play the piano, and especially if you teach yourself, you need to work on several areas, like music theory, note reading, ear training, etc.

 Great software can help you and will make it more fun to study.
 But there is something to think about regarding proper piano technique:

-Music Ace is by far the best software for learning music theory and note reading.
-Although for kids, it works for adults too.
+Music Ace is the best software for learning music theory and note reading.
+Although created for kids, it works for adults too.

-This software is super fun and builds your music theory skills step by step in a very thorough way.
+This software is super fun and builds your music theory skills step by step in a comprehensive way.

 I have used it successfully in my studio for many years.
 And it's great for both adults and kids!

 eMedia Music Theory Tutor is an interactive music theory software for beginners (230 lessons) with basic ear training included.